dantodev/php-form-builder/README.md

 #### Create Container

 The container provides an instance the `FormBuilder` class.
-We pass an array of parameters to the constructor.
+We pass an array of properites to the constructor.
 (Optional, but needed in this example).

-Parameters on FormBuilder (and later FormTrait and FormElementTrait) are implemented by using [dtkahl/php-parameter-trait](https://github.com/dtkahl/php-parameter-trait).
+Properties on FormBuilder (and later FormTrait and FormElementTrait) are implemented by using [dtkahl/php-property-trait](https://github.com/dtkahl/php-property-trait).

     $container['FormBuilder'] = function ($c) {
       return new \Dtkahl\FormBuilder\FormBuilder([